 There are multiple terms that come into play with controlled composition clauses.
 The record label may choose to implement just one of these terms, or they might mix and match more than one.
 Some examples of terms used within a Controlled Composition Clause are as follows:

-This is relevant in North America, where penny rates are applied, based on the playing time of the sound recording.
-For example, in the USA, the stat rate starts at 12.4c but increases for recordings over 5 minutes.
-So if a minimum stat rate is referenced in the controlled composition clause, this means that the per song rate will be 12.4c, even if the recording is longer than 5 minutes… but ONLY for the controlled writer.
+This is relevant in North America, where penny rates are applied, based on the length of the sound recording.
+If a minimum stat rate is referenced in the controlled composition clause, this means that the per song rate will be the 5 minute rate, even if the recording is longer than 5 minutes… but ONLY for the controlled writer.
 Non-controlled writers will still get their share of “full stat”.

 When a track cap is negotiated, this changes the calculation basis of the statutory rate.
-For example: when there is a track cap of 10 times the minimum stat rate, this means the maximum mechanical royalty a label will pay for a full album is 1.24 USD.
+For example: when there is a track cap of 10 times the minimum stat rate, this means the maximum mechanical royalty a label will pay for a full album is 10 times the 5 minute rate, regardless of how many more tracks there are on the album, and their length.
 Because the non-controlled writers are not part of the negotiations between the controlled writer and the label, they will still be paid the full share.
 This lowers the controlled writer’s share, who essentially gets paid whatever is ‘left’ of the track capped mechanical royalty after the non-controlled writers have been paid.

 The label negotiates to pay a percentage of the stat rate instead of the full rate to the controlled composer.
-For example, they negotiate they will pay 75% of the stat rate.
-75% of 12.4c = 9.3c per track, 5 minutes or less.
+For example, they could negotiate they will pay just 75% of the stat rate.

 In this case, unless specified otherwise, the per minute increments are maintained.
-So if the recording has a playing time of 5:32, your mechanical rate would be 75% of 14.79c for sales in the USA.
+So if the recording has a playing time of 5:32, your mechanical rate would be 75% of 6 x the per minute stat rate.

 For sound recordings released in the USA, the master rights holder is required to obtain mechanical licences, and pay mechanical royalties, for both physical sales and digital permanent downloads (tracks, albums and ringtones) of their sound recordings.
 It is important to note (especially for digital) that the mechanical royalty being calculated by the master rights holder is based on the territory of usage/sale, and not the country of residence of said master rights holder.
 So for example a label based outside of the US needs to report mechanical royalties for downloads in the United States, but a US based label does not need to report mechanical royalties for permanent downloads outside of the United States, as these downloads would be covered by the download stores’ mechanical licences.
 Similarly, a US based label reports mechanicals for physical copies that were manufactured and distributed in the United States, whilst an overseas label will report mechanicals for physical units that were imported and distributed in the United States.
 To avoid double-reporting, the local mechanical society of overseas labels may make labels exempt from units that were manufactured in their home territory but shipped overseas, but it is important for labels to check this with their local society.
 It is also worth noting that physical distributors may handle this liability on behalf of the label.